-2. Care and Supervision
+3. Care and Supervision

-- a.
-The care and supervision of a Service Animal is the responsibility of the animal's owner and/or handler.
-The handler must ensure the animal is in good health and has been inoculated and licensed in accordance with local regulations with the burden of proving licensure and inoculation on the person with a disability.
+1. The care and supervision of a Service/Emotional Support Animal is the responsibility of the animal's handler.

+2. The handler must ensure the animal is in good health and has been inoculated and licensed in accordance with local regulations with the burden of providing licensure and inoculation on the person with a disability.
 Dogs must wear a rabies tag at all times.
-The Disability Services Office will review the expectations of this policy with the handler and owner at the time of registration. - b.
-The Service Animal must be under the control of the handler at all times and may not be left alone.
-A Service Animal must be restrained by a leash or other appropriate device that does not exceed six (6) feet in length or otherwise be under the control of the handler if the leash or tether will interfere with the ability of the Service Animal to perform required tasks. - c.
-The owner and handler of the Service Animal is responsible for any damage of personal property or any injuries to an individual caused by the Service Animal.

-d.
-The handler must ensure the animal is "housebroken" and trained and must clean up and remove all animal waste created by the animal.

-e.
-The Service Animal may not disrupt the operation of the College or any class.
+- 3. The Service/Emotional Support Animal must be under the control of the handler at all times and may not be left alone.
+A Service/Emotional Animal must be restrained by a leash or other appropriate device that does not exceed six (6) feet in length.
+In situations where a leash or other device interferes with a Service Animal's ability to perform its task or service, the Service Animal must remain under the control of the handler at all times. - 4.
+The handler of the Service/Emotional Support Animal is responsible for any damage of personal property or any injuries to an individual caused by the Service/Emotional Support Animal. - 5.
+The handler must ensure the animal is "housebroken" and trained and must clean up and remove all animal waste created by the animal. - 6.
+The Service/Emotional Support Animal may not disrupt the operation of the College or any class.

-B. Responsibilities of the College Community
+V. Responsibilities of the College Community

 If the need for a Service Animal is obvious, College officials may not question the presence of the animal on campus.
-If the need for a Service Animal is not obvious, College officials are permitted to ask the handler two questions:
+If the need for a Service Animal is not obvious, College officials are permitted to ask the handler only two questions: